Fireworks light up the sky behind the Parliament buildings in Ottawa.

 Watch both the sky and the famous Niagara Falls light up in colour with the city’s wonderful fireworks shows.

-In addition to holidays like Canada Day, you can enjoy the beautiful sight of Niagara Falls’ fireworks displays during the city’s Summer Series Fireworks.
-Starting May 19, 2023, fireworks take place every night until October 9, 2023.
+In addition to holidays like Canada Day, you can enjoy the beautiful sight of Niagara Falls’ fireworks displays during the city’s summer series of fireworks.

-Winter Festival of Lights is an eagerly anticipated seasonal attraction.
+Winter Festival of Lights is another eagerly anticipated seasonal attraction.
 During this popular event, fireworks shows are held on weekends, over the Christmas holidays and on New Year’s Eve.

-The best place to watch Niagara Falls fireworks is anywhere in the city with a great vantage point.
-Great spots include outdoor spaces in Niagara parks, atop the Skylon Tower or Niagara SkyWheel and hotels and restaurants that feature stunning views of the waterfalls.
+Great spots to watch Niagara Falls fireworks include outdoor spaces in Niagara Parks, atop the Skylon Tower or Niagara SkyWheel and hotels and restaurants that feature stunning views of the waterfalls.

 Dundas Driving Park, Hamilton

-Fireworks in Hamilton are often celebrated on Victoria Day, Canada Day, Labour Day and New Year’s Eve.
+Fireworks in Hamilton are often celebrated on Victoria Day and will often draw sizeable crowds.

 Location: 71 Cross Street, Dundas